juanmr82/valerie/README.md

 ## Requirements

+If you are using windows and Outlook:
-Install pywin32 (Recommended using virtual environments)
+  * Install pywin32 using pip (Recommended using virtual environments)

 ## Usage
 Simply Run the code on your IDE.
 Input the date when asked.
 No, you can't say "no" <br>